md-mubin-hasan/cpp/progress.md

 ## 19th July 2023
 For doing a^2 use a * a instead of pow(a, 2) as pow function works for double numbers and it is not 100% accurate for integer calculations.
+Typecast helps to change the data type while doing the calculation.